franik7/RegWave-Description/README.md

 ### Features

 **Search & Discovery**
-- Semantic search powered by HuggingFace embeddings + pgvector — finds conceptually related articles even when exact keywords don't match
+- Two search modes via a toggle: **Smart** (hybrid) and **Exact** (keyword), with Smart as the default
+- Smart mode fuses semantic similarity (HuggingFace embeddings + pgvector) with keyword scoring via reciprocal-rank fusion, so conceptually related *and* literal-term matches both surface
+- Exact mode does pure keyword matching across title, summary, and full text — for names, codes, and exhaustive literal sweeps
-- Short queries and regulator name searches (e.g. "SEC", "FDIC") bypass semantic search and use fast keyword matching instead
+- Short queries (≤4 chars) and regulator-name searches (e.g. "SEC", "FDIC") bypass semantic search and use fast keyword matching; the mode toggle dims to indicate it has no effect there
 - Search works from any network including corporate environments (routed via Netlify serverless function, not directly to HuggingFace)

 **Filtering**
 - Collapsible sidebar filter panel on desktop (click "‹ hide" to collapse, "› show" to expand — state persists per session)
 - Mobile filter drawer — tap ⚙ Filters to open a full-screen drawer with chip-style filter controls
-- Filter by Category (Enforcement, Regulatory, Speeches, News) and by Regulator independently; both filters apply together with AND logic
+- Filter by Status, Category (Enforcement, Regulatory, Speeches, News), and Regulator independently; filters apply together with AND logic
 - Date range filters with presets (Today, Last 7 days, Last 30 days, This month) and custom date picker
 - Filters and search intersect — semantic results are scoped to whichever items are currently visible through active filters